 - [Excel only]: If the input file is an Excel file, you are asked to choose the Excel sheet to import on the next page.

 - Specify data formats and the data type per column,

 - Click Import on the last page.

 Instead of choosing Import Table Data from the right-click menu, you can drag and drop a file from the operating system's file manager on the Tables node or a table node.

 How many INSERT statements to execute during the import process before committing the changes can be specified in the Properties tab for the connection, in the Transaction category.

 On the File Format page, you specify what and how the data in the source file should be imported.
 This includes specifying what row to start the import from and if empty rows should be skipped.

-Currently DbVisualizer supports import of CSV files and the Excel file formats ".xsl" and "xslx".
+DbVisualizer supports import of CSV and Excel files (both the

 CSV format page